Sleep apnea

-Sleep apnea (sleep apnoea or sleep apnœa in British English) is a sleep-related breathing disorder in which repetitive pauses in breathing, periods of shallow breathing, or collapse of the upper airway during sleep results in poor ventilation and sleep disruption.
+Sleep apnea (sleep apnoea or sleep apnœa in British English) is a sleep-related breathing disorder in which repetitive pauses in breathing, periods of shallow breathing, or collapse of the upper airway during sleep result in poor ventilation and sleep disruption.
 Each pause in breathing can last for a few seconds to a few minutes and often occurs many times a night.
-A choking or snorting sound may occur as breathing resumes.
-Common symptoms include daytime sleepiness, snoring, and non-restorative sleep despite adequate sleep time.
+A choking or snorting sound may occur when breathing resumes.
+Common symptoms include daytime sleepiness, snoring, and non-restorative sleep despite adequate duration of sleep.
 Because the disorder disrupts normal sleep, those affected may experience sleepiness or feel tired during the day.
 It is often a chronic condition.

 Sleep apnea may be categorized as obstructive sleep apnea (OSA), in which breathing is interrupted by a blockage of air flow, central sleep apnea (CSA), in which regular unconscious breath simply stops, or a combination of the two.
 OSA is the most common form.
 OSA has four key contributors; these include a narrow, crowded, or collapsible upper airway, an ineffective pharyngeal dilator muscle function during sleep, airway narrowing during sleep, and unstable control of breathing (high loop gain).
 In CSA, the basic neurological controls for breathing rate malfunction and fail to give the signal to inhale, causing the individual to miss one or more cycles of breathing.
 If the pause in breathing is long enough, the percentage of oxygen in the circulation can drop to a lower than normal level (hypoxemia) and the concentration of carbon dioxide can build to a higher than normal level (hypercapnia).
-In turn, these conditions of hypoxia and hypercapnia will trigger additional effects on the body such as Cheyne-Stokes Respiration.
+In turn, these conditions of hypoxia and hypercapnia will trigger additional effects on the body such as Cheyne–Stokes respiration.

-Some people with sleep apnea are unaware they have the condition.
-In many cases it is first observed by a family member.
+Some people with sleep apnea are unaware that they have the condition.
+In many cases, it is first observed by a family member.
 An in-lab sleep study overnight is the preferred method for diagnosing sleep apnea.
 In the case of OSA, the outcome that determines disease severity and guides the treatment plan is the apnea-hypopnea index (AHI).
 This measurement is calculated from totaling all pauses in breathing and periods of shallow breathing lasting greater than 10 seconds and dividing the sum by total hours of recorded sleep.
 In contrast, for CSA the degree of respiratory effort, measured by esophageal pressure or displacement of the thoracic or abdominal cavity, is an important distinguishing factor between OSA and CSA.